 Having poor spending habits

-When assessing your home loan application, lenders can request bank statements from you (sometimes up to 12 or even 24 months' worth) to see how you spend your money and what you spend it on.
-If they see you spend thousands of dollars a year gambling, then they might have some hesitations in lending to you, no matter how high your income is.
+When assessing your home loan application, lenders can request bank statements from you (sometimes up to 24 months) to see how you spend your money and what you spend it on.
+If they see you spend thousands of dollars each year gambling, they might have some hesitations in lending to you, no matter how high your income is.

-Lenders also want to see around three to six months' worth of “genuine savings”, which are savings you’ve built up over time that you’ve earned and haven’t received as a one-off (such as prize winnings or inheritance).
-A lack of genuine savings might lead the lender to believe you lack financial discipline.
+Lenders also want to see around three to six months worth of 'genuine savings'; savings you’ve built up over time that you’ve earned and haven’t received as a one-off (such as prize winnings or inheritance).
+A lack of genuine savings might cause the lender to believe you lack financial discipline.

 Having a poor credit rating

-A credit score is a numerical representation of your trustworthiness as a borrower, and it plays a crucial role in the approval process as the lender will perform a credit check.
-Having a low credit score as a result of defaults, missed repayments or bankruptcies won’t work in your favour and could be the difference between approval or rejection.
+A credit score represents of your trustworthiness as a borrower, and it plays a crucial role in the approval process as the lender will perform a credit check.
+Having a low credit score won’t work in your favour and could be the difference between approval or rejection.